-In previous posts we’ve discussed the differences between CloudTrail and AWS Config and that has served to raise the equally pertinent question of how you compare CloudTrail to CloudWatch.
+In previous post, we have discussed the differences between CloudTrail and AWS Config and that has served to raise the equally pertinent question: how you compare CloudTrail to CloudWatch?

 AWS CloudWatch is a suite of monitoring tools built into one AWS service.
-In this post, we’ll explore each major component of CloudWatch and explain why one would consume the Metrics, Alarms, Logs and Events available within this useful service.
-But before we explore the many faces of CloudWatch, let’s find out a bit more about CloudTrail.
+In this post, we’ll explore each major component of CloudWatch and explain why one would consume the Metrics, Alarms, Logs, and Events available within this useful service.
+Before we explore the many faces of CloudWatch, let’s find out more about CloudTrail.

 CloudWatch focuses on the activity of AWS services and resources, reporting on their health and performance.
 On the other hand, CloudTrail is a log of all actions that have taken place inside your AWS environment.

 Making the most of CloudTrail events can be challenging given their breadth and depth.
-Often it can involve inspecting logs a long time after any incident has been brought to your attention at which point it may be too late to remediate.
-You can easily react to your most important events in near real-time.
+Often, it can involve inspecting logs a long time after an incident has been brought to your attention at which point it may be too late to remediate.
+With GorillaStack Real Time events, you can easily react to your most important events in near real-time.

 The process is fairly simple to break down:

 Typically, CloudTrail logs a whole bunch of metadata about the API call that takes place, and that metadata tends to vary quite significantly from service to service.
 At a foundational level, CloudTrail will capture the following: